IAmNathanPalmer/Steam-Machine/README.md

 ## 11. Notes
 - This seems like work but most of it is just typing and entering or saving info
-- This is **only done once** and this will result in a stable Steam Linux gaming system that will just start and run
+- This is **only done once** and this will result in a stable Steam gaming system that uses nearly the same stack as Valve and behaves like SteamOS under the hood
 - If Steam Big Picture doesn’t start automatically -> check ```systemctl status launch.service```
 - If updates didn’t run -> check /var/log/update.log
 - You can use another distro to do this including Fedora, etc. but Debian is stable and predictable